-Location (in order by parish) Site area (hectares) Justification Crossed by public footpath.
-No records on HER.
-Pill and Easton -in-Gordano Yew Tree Gardens, Easton in Gordano/Pill 0.38 Grassed open space, bounded by hedgerows and trees.
+Location Site area (hectares) Justification Yew Tree Gardens, Pill/Easton-in-Gordano 0.38 Grassed open space, bounded by hedgerows and trees.
 Used for recreation.
 Includes play area.
 No records on HER.
-Crockern Pill, Easton in Gordano/Pill 0.20 Grassed open space, adjoining the historic pill leading to the River Avon, (which has been used by mariners since before the C15th).
-HER: some archaeological sites including site of C19 dry dock, Pill, and site of C19 boat breakers yard, Pill, etc. Watchhouse Hill, Easton in Gordano/Pill 10.94 Hill area of grassland and woodland, adjacent to the River Avon.
+Crockern Pill, Pill/Easton-in- Gordano 0.20 Grassed open space, adjoining the historic pill leading to the River Avon, (which has been used by mariners since before the C15th).
+HER: some archaeological sites including site of C19 dry dock, Pill, and site of C19 boat breakers yard, Pill, etc. Records on HER.
+Watchhouse Hill, Pill/Easton- in-Gordano 10.94 Hill area of grassland and woodland, adjacent to the River Avon.
 Crossed by paths (including Public Right of Way).
 Used for informal recreation.
-HER: includes part of an unregistered park and garden (late C18 pleasure grounds and park, Ham Green Hospital); also some archaeological sites; e.g. boundary stone; site of Ham Green Farm, palaeolithic flint flake, Ham Green Farm.
-Listed under "open space" on the Council's Parks and play areas web site.
-Watchhouse Hill is "owned and managed by North Somerset Council as public open space for its nature conservation and amenity value", (paragraph 3.3.2 of Watchhouse Hill Management Plan 2013-17, by North Somerset Council.)
-Victoria Park, Easton in Gordano/Pill 0.22 Grass area with trees.
-HER: archaeological site: Victoria Park, Pill, C19 park.
-Land north of Macrae Road, Ham Green, Easton in Gordano/Pill 1.16 Grass open space with avenue of trees.
-Suitable for informal recreation.
-No record on HER.
-Portbury Conygar Hill, Portbury 2.13 Hill of historic interest (scheduled monument) adjoining Portbury village, with footpath.
-Wildlife Site.
+HER: includes part of an unregistered park and garden (late C18 pleasure grounds and park, Ham Green Hospital); also some archaeological sites; for example boundary stone; site of Ham Green Farm, palaeolithic flint flake, Ham Green Farm.
+Records on HER.